davidsenft/pellyjacks/README.md

 	- Pass a jack
 7. Players alternate until no moves remain, at which point the player who has racked the most packs wins the game.
+8. If you can't tell who is winning, or what's going on, don't be discouraged.
+Brunch is early, and oftentimes disorienting.
-8. By now your meal has arrived.
+9. Your meal has arrived!
 Have a snack.